Passive: That task was done yesterday [by me].

 While on one hand, the active voice will build trust, with Americans, it should not be over used.
 When trying to ease the blow of harsh feedback or delicate information, the passive voice can be used.
 The key is never to over use any communication technique, but have a balance.
 Feel free to share in the comments times when using active voice or passive voice has helped you to more clearly get your message across to Americans.

-Author Jennifer Kumar is a corporate coach, helping Indian executives communicate with more cultural relevance and understanding with Americans.
+Author Jennifer Kumar is a corporate coach, helping Indian executives communicate with more cultural relevance and understanding with Americans onsite in the US or on virtual teams.
 Contact her for more information today.